ckc9759/CODING_resources/OOPS/Placement_prep/readme.md

 #### Polymorphism

 If one task is performed in different ways, it is known as polymorphism.
-Java uses method overloading and method overriding to achieve polymorphism.
+Java uses method overloading (compile time polymorphism) and method overriding (run time polymorphism) to achieve polymorphism.

 ---